 - Stir in the sour cream, cheese, bacon (if using), and onion greens.

-- Scrape the mixture into an oven-safe dish and bake for 20-25 minutes, or until hot and bubbly.
+- Scrape the mixture into a greased oven-safe dish, cover and bake for 20-25 minutes, or until hot and bubbly.
 Top with the remaining cheese and broil for 2-3 minutes, or until the cheese is melted.
 Top with remaining onion greens before serving.